JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ### Request Body Properties

-`source`:\
+`source`:

-- 'api' for custom integrations
+- `api` for ad hoc data.
-- 'integration-managed' for JupiterOne managed integrations
+- `integration-external` for custom integrations.

-`scope`:\

-Required if the sync mode is 'DIFF'.
-Otherwise, scope is optional.

-`syncMode`:\
+`scope`:

+- The Scope value can be set to any string.
+The same value needs to be used in the future for updating entities/relationships/properties within that scope.
+- Scope is required when the `syncMode` is `DIFF`.
+- Scope can only be used when the `source` is `api`.

+`syncMode`:

-- 'DIFF' is the default value when a syncMode is not specified.
+- `DIFF` is the default value when a syncMode is not specified.
 This mode will update/replace all of the entities/relationships within a specified scope.
 The full dataset should be provided, otherwise entities and relationships may be unintentionally deleted.
-- 'CREATE_OR_UPDATE' should be used when you are editing an existing scope of data.
+- `CREATE_OR_UPDATE` should be used when you are editing an existing scope of data.
 Use this mode when you want to add, update, or delete a subset of entities/relationships.

-`integrationInstanceId`:\

-Required for JupiterOne managed integrations.
-Each integration has an ID that can be copied from within the integrations configurations setting page of JupiterOne.
+`integrationInstanceId`:

+- Required when referencing a custom integration (the `scope` is equal to `integration-external`).

 ### Start a synchronization job